09jayy/Pong-Game-SDL2/README.md

 Note: The CMakeLists.txt will first use `find_package()` to locate dependencies (SDL2, SDL_ttf) before attempting to download the respective repository from github

-> If you are not using a package manager or run into errors in configuration try add cmake flag `-DSDL2TTF_VENDORED=ON` into `cmake` configure command

 ## Open in Visual Studio as CMake Project (Recommended)

 1. In Visual Studio: File > Open > CMake.. > "Pong-Game-SDL2/CMakeLists.txt"